The Tax Cuts and Jobs Act: Breaking Down the Winners and Losers

 The Law's Effect on the Middle Class

-Middle-class taxpayers shouldn’t fare too badly under the new tax law, either.
+Middle-class taxpayers shouldn’t fare too badly under the TCJA, either.
 But once again, it depends on personal circumstances.

 But a higher percentage of these taxpayers have historically chosen to itemize their deductions rather than claim the standard deduction for their filing status, and the Tax Cuts and Jobs Act can be expected to affect them in this respect.

-Under 2017 tax law, their total itemized deductible expenses could well exceed their standard deduction because it was roughly half of what it is now.
-This could have made it more advantageous for them to itemize.
-Currently, a single taxpayer who averages about $12,000 in itemized deductions would find himself in pretty much the same tax situation under the new plan whether he itemized or claimed the standard deduction for his filing status.
+Under 2017 tax law, their total itemized deductible expenses could well exceed their standard deduction because the standard deduction was roughly half of what it is in 2019.
+This would have made it more advantageous for them to itemize.
+In 2019, a single taxpayer who averages about $12,200 in itemized deductions would find himself in pretty much the same tax situation under TCJA whether he itemized or claimed the standard deduction for his filing status.

-But one who has historically claimed $15,000 in itemized deductions would find himself paying tax on an additional $3,000 if he chose to claim the standard deduction rather than itemize.
-And itemizing might not reap the same tax savings under the TCJA because the increased standard deduction also interacts with the cap on state and some local taxes and limitations on mortgage interest deductions.
+One who has historically claimed $15,000 in itemized deductions would find himself paying tax on an additional $2,800 if he chose to claim the standard deduction rather than itemize in 2019.
+And itemizing probably won't reap the same tax savings under the TCJA because the increased standard deduction also interacts with the cap on state and some local taxes and limitations on mortgage interest deductions.